econoalchemist/COLDCARD-BlackBox/02_BlackBox.md

 [![BlackBox Demo](/assets/Thumbnail.png)](https://media.econoalchemist.com/w/w8vJyNRf2kUQwwANqsURRR "BlackBox Demo")

 You will also need an Ethernet connection for your BlackBox.
-There are several different solutions for making the required network connection such as powerline adaptors or mesh WiFi satellites.
-In this demonstration, the Ethernet cable was ran from a switch inside the home, burried in the ground along the run through the yard over to the garage, and through the water-tight junction box.
+There are several different solutions for making the required network connection such as power line adaptors or mesh WiFi satellites.
+In this demonstration, the Ethernet cable was ran from a switch inside the home, buried in the ground along the run through the yard over to the garage, and through the water-tight junction box.
 If you are not comfortable installing your own cable then call a licensed professional.
 Depending on your installation you may need to terminate your own cables, drill holes in your walls, and enter your attic or crawlspace.
 You can buy 100 feet of outdoor rated CAT5e Ethernet cable, a box of RJ45 connectors, and the crimping tool from your local hardware store.

 <p align="center">
  <img src="assets/ETH00.jpg">